mister2d/CoexistAI/README.md

 ## 🔧 How to use FASTAPI/tools
 **Remove comments after // before pasting**
+Swagger UI: http://127.0.0.1:8000/docs  if you haven't changed the host and port

 ### 1. Web Search
 **Search the web, summarize, and get actionable answers—automatically.**